 Step 1: Set an SAT Score Goal

 Basically, you should research the average SAT scores of admitted students for the schools you're interested in applying to.
 Many schools provide 25th, 50th, and 75th percentiles of admitted students.
-Aiming for the 75th percentile score gives you a good shot of getting in (provided the rest of your application is strong as well), so make a list of the 75th percentile scores of all the schools you're interested in.
+Aiming for the 75th percentile score gives you a good shot at getting in (provided the rest of your application is strong as well), so make a list of the 75th percentile scores of all the schools you're interested in.
 Then, find the highest score on the list.
 This is your goal score.
-If you can meet that score, your SAT scores will likely be high enough for every school you're applying to.
+If you can meet this score, your SAT scores will likely be high enough for every school you're applying to.

 Your PSAT scores give you an estimate of how well you’d currently score on the SAT and where you need to improve.
 (Note that PSAT scores only goes up to 1520, while the SAT goes up to 1600, since the PSAT is a less challenging exam than the SAT.)
 So, if you got a 1350 on the PSAT, you could expect to get around that same score if you took the SAT.
 This means you can use your PSAT scores to determine how much studying you need to do in order to meet your SAT score goal.
 However, remember that your PSAT scores don't account for improvements you may make while studying for the SAT, which can be significant if you have a smart study plan.